 - Play with rhythm and meter.
 Although elementary kids may not understand iambic pentameter, they do understand meter and rhythm!
 Drum to a beat, march around the room and make the poems you read, recite, and listen to fun!

 - Get an awesome, kid-friendly poetry anthology easily accessible for kids.
 What is that, you say?
 You need one?
 Look no further!
 I’m giving one of my favorites away!

 What other ideas do you have for making poetry fun this month?

-But if that is not enough, I have a freebie for you too.
+If that is not enough, I have a freebie for you too.
 I’ve been working on a kindergarten poetry unit (Picture Book Poetry), which uses picture books to introduce common poetic concepts.

 These introductions include lesson plan ideas (annotated book lists), worksheets to practice the concepts (syllables, rhymes, and comparisons), and brief ideas for writing silly poems.
 My freebie for you is part of the writing exploration portion of those products!
 I hope you enjoy exploring poetic concepts with your little ones!
 It is so much fun!

 Get the Picture Book Poetry Sampler when you sign up to become a Line upon Line Learning VIP.